-Figure 4.2: Total population by class of the rural classification of the Nordic Region, 2005-2015 and that these nicipalities the decline levelled off from 2013 onwards, and that these municipalities actually saw an increase in municipalities actually population between 2014 and 2015.
-It is tempting to speculate that this could be evidence of the beginnings of an saw an increase in outward 'ripple' of 'counter urbanisation', as observed in other parts of Northern Europe.
-This could imply a population between more positive socio-economic outlook in accessible rural municipalities.
-However only time will tell, and Nordic

-It is interesting to note that in the accessible rural municipalities the decline levelled off from 2013 onwards.
+It is interesting to note that in the accessible rural municipalities the decline levelled off from 2013 onwards, and that these municipalities actually saw an increase in population between 2014 and 2015.
+It is tempting to speculate that this could be evidence of the beginnings of an outward 'ripple' of 'counter urbanisation', as observed in other parts of Northern Europe.
+This could imply a more positive socio-economic outlook in accessible rural municipalities.
+However only time will tell, and Nordic analysis has already shown that the configuration of administrative boundaries can mean that processes of suburbanisation around the urban fringe can "masquerade" as true counter-urbanisation (Amcoff 2006).
+It is interesting to note that in the accessible rural municipalities the decline levelled off from 2013 onwards, and that these municipalities actually saw an increase in population between 2014 and 2015.